bmstu-iu9/refal-5-lambda/docs/3-basics.en.md

-The term _Basic Refal_ is commonly referred to a Refal semantic subset, which function sentences consist of two parts, the variables can be s-, t- or e- typed (there is no Refal-2 qualifiers) and symbol types include only literal characters, numbers and words.
+The term _Basic Refal_ is commonly referred to a Refal semantic subset, which function sentences consist of two parts, the variables can be s-, t- or e- typed (there are no Refal-2 qualifiers) and symbol types include only literal characters, numbers and words.

 The Basic Refal subset is semantic.
 That means that a specific syntax form of